FedericoGuidi/StudyQuiz/README.md

 ## How it is built
 - Python 3.9.6 with Django
-- MongoDB integration with PyMongo
+- MongoDB integration with Djongo
 - Bootstrap 5